-Our client was arrested and booked for alleged violation of Penal Code section 487 (Grand Theft), 484 (Theft by Use of Employer Discount) and 496 (Receipt of Stolen Property) after Manhattan Beach Police served a search warrant on him at his house and found thousands of dollars worth of product from his former employer in his garage.
+Our client was arrested and booked for alleged violations of Penal Code sections 487 (Grand Theft), 484 (Theft by Use of Employer Discount) and 496 (Receipt of Stolen Property) after Manhattan Beach Police served a search warrant on him at his house and found thousands of dollars’ worth of product from his former employer in his garage.

 Our client came to our office devastated and remorseful.
 He indicated that he earnestly wanted to repay his employer every penny he wrongfully took by virtue of his employment, both while employed and after.